 I've been helping people find the right wine they've been looking for.
 I've been the manager and in the wine department at Pogo's Wine and Spirits in Dallas for the past 20 years.
 Like many people in our business I love wine.
 I enjoy the the creative aspects of wine and as well as the metaphoric aspects of transformation.
 I have also been in the local media over the 20 years as one of the Free Advice guys at White Rock Lake in Dallas.
 I am also currently building my practice as a Dream Therapist.

 Originally trained as a geologist, Wayne Belding found his way from the oil fields to the vineyards.
 He began in the retail wine business, became an award-winning sommelier in Denver, and in 1990 became the 13th American to pass the Master Sommelier examination.
-He has served as Education Chairman and Chairman of the American Chapter of the Court of Master Sommeliers.
-He has been a wine teacher and competition judge both nationally and internationally for over 20 years.
+He was also awarded the prestigious Krug Cup for passing all three parts of the examination on his first attempt.
+He has served as Education Chairman and Chairman of the Court of Master Sommeliers-Americas.
+He has been a wine teacher and competition judge both nationally and internationally for over 30 years.
 From 1986 - 2010, he was an owner of The Boulder Wine Merchant.
 He is the author of the recently-published book for wine consumers entitled “Diving Into Wine”.

 Brooks Anderson was raised in Plano, Texas, and significantly influenced by his French Grandmother who instilled in him a love of food, wine, literature, travel, and a deep sense of intellectual curiosity.